 This section describes security controls which apply to email server software and the servers which host this software.

-Information on using email applications can be found in the Email Applications section of this chapter.
 Information on usage policies for personnel is located in the Email Policy section of this chapter, and the Using the Internet section of the Personnel Security for Systems chapter.

 Undeliverable messages